Donation Blocks for Can You Teal the Love

 I knew right away that I wanted to represent these colors in a dove, using hearts for the wings.
 While the pink is not intended to represent breast cancer for this quilt, the teal and pink together is meaningful to me: my sister passed away late last year from breast cancer, and her sister-in-law passed away in early 2020 from ovarian cancer.
 How befitting that I could combine these two colors in a dove, a symbol of love.

-The final quilt will be assembled by Kate and donated for The Trudy Crowley Foundation fund-raiser in early September, to help support the work of the newly-opened Trudy Crowley Center.
+The final quilt (shown below) was assembled by Kate and donated for The Trudy Crowley Foundation fund-raiser in September 2022, to help support the work of the newly-opened Trudy Crowley Center.
 The center provides a safe space, conference room, self-care and advice haven for those with ovarian cancer and their families.

 Here’s another quilt I made as part of this year’s Hands2Help Challenge that I will be sending to The Little Lambs Foundation in Utah.
 The challenge is being hosted by Mari over at The Academic Quilter.

 This quilt incorporates a lot of “pieces of the past”.
 The fussy cut zoo animal centers were from my 2014 quilt, Balancing Hippopotami.
 The pink polka dot fabric is some from my Granny that has been in my stash and has made numerous appearances in my quankets for several years now.
 Another blast-from-the-past fabric is the backing fabric.
 I repurposed a twin sheet that was from my daughter’s college dorm days.
 It was still in excellent condition, and worked and looked perfect for the backing.

 I enjoy using pieces of fabric, that I’ve either inherited or previously used in quilting projects, in some small way in my current projects.
 It sometimes makes me nostalgic, and oftentimes fills me with many great memories while I sew.